💡 Who is Iran israel war?

 An in-depth exploration of the historical roots, current drivers, and the complex geopolitical requirements needed to resolve the long-standing Iran-Israel rivalry.

-According to global analysts, the relationship between these two nations was not always one of animosity.
+The relationship between Iran and Israel was not always hostile, and it changed over time due to political developments.
 Prior to 1979, the two states maintained a level of cooperation.
 However, the shift in political structures led to a fundamental change in how each viewed the other.
 In the modern era, the tension has evolved into a multi-layered confrontation involving nuclear ambitions, regional influence, and sophisticated defense mechanisms.
 To explore what it would take to end this cycle of hostility, one must first dismantle the various components that keep the fire burning.

 What are the historical roots of the Iran-Israel tension?